theArjun/java-notes/oop/usingPackage/README.md

 # Packages
 - They are containers for classes.
 - Package allows you to create a class named ABC, which you can store in your own package without concern that it will collide with some other class named ABC stored elsewhere.
 - Java provides a mechanism for partitioning the class name space more manageable chunks.
-This mechanism is referred as paclkage.
+This mechanism is referred as package.
 - Package is both a naming and a visibility ⏩ "default" control mechanism.

 ## Defining a Package